PowerBlox/infrastructure/README.md

 );
 ```

-we encourage (!) to add migrations to liquibase in the supported changeSet format so that the schema can be managed by the code, hence avoiding possible inconsistencies when changing the structure manually
+we encourage (!) to **add migrations to liquibase** in the supported changeSet format so that the schema can be managed by the code.

+**PLEASE NOTE!** if the database schema is changed manually, this will create inconsistencies with the migration tool and won't be manageable via the codebase!

 ## Lambda Backend